Python Tutorial: Retrieve a list of Swiss Government Members From Twitter

 Having created an account you will have to retrieve the access token (by creating a new one if necessary)

-And store it in the file .credentials in the home directory in the folder .plotly
+in the home directory in the folder

 That’s it for today as an exercise try to add the following code sequence.